 Employee Ownership Trust

 In an EOT sale the transaction normally gives rise to a debt from the EOT to a business owner.
 This is then typically repaid from profits made by the business each year which it contributes to the EOT to repay the seller.
-It is not unusual to see time periods of over 3 years and of course repayments depend on continued profit generation.
+It is common to see time periods of 5-7 years and of course repayments depend on continued profit generation.
+For sellers who want to extract the majority of the sale value at completion, the lag in getting fully paid out and the risk of a default on the debt (which is typically unsecured) can be unattractive.

 Trade sale